dotnet/AspNetCore.Docs/aspnetcore/performance/memory.md

 ### GC using Docker and small containers

-When multiple containerized apps are running on one machine, Workstation GC might be more preformant than Server GC.
+When multiple containerized apps are running on one machine, Workstation GC might be more performant than Server GC.
 For more information, see [Running with Server GC in a Small Container](https://devblogs.microsoft.com/dotnet/running-with-server-gc-in-a-small-container-scenario-part-0/) and [Running with Server GC in a Small Container Scenario Part 1 – Hard Limit for the GC Heap](https://devblogs.microsoft.com/dotnet/running-with-server-gc-in-a-small-container-scenario-part-1-hard-limit-for-the-gc-heap/).

 ### Persistent object references